psandipon/box-ui-problem-solution/README.md

 - **Shape with Some Boxes Filled**: Placeholder showing partially filled shape based on user interaction.

 ## Files (Starting Point)
-// Use this data to create the shape
 <pre>
 const BOX_DATA = [
   [1, 1, 1],